 Small Space Gardens and the Influence of Modernism

-We’ve got small garden spaces on the brain — specifically in areas that are adjacent to the house, condo or apartment.
+Spending as much time as I do with landscape designers, I’ve got small garden spaces on the brain — specifically in areas that are adjacent to the house, condo, or apartment.
 Many people don’t have more space to work with than a porch or terrace.
 And if they do have more space, they tend to spend most of their time close to the house anyway.
 To address these realities, we’ve been talking to landscape designers and architects and listening to their ideas about the best way to design with plants in these areas.

-We spoke with Charles Birnbaum, President and Founder of The Cultural Landscape Foundation.
-We wanted his insight on gardens that are enclosed by or right next to the house’s architecture because that topic is relevant to one of his areas of expertise: the history of modern gardens.
+We spoke with Charles Birnbaum, President and Founder of The Cultural Landscape Foundation, seeking his insight on gardens that are enclosed by or right next to the house’s architecture.
+That topic is relevant to one of his areas of expertise: the history of modern gardens.
 He reminded us of Thomas Church and the other greats of modernism.